-If you are you going on a big camping road trip, being prepared and packing the right gear can make a big difference.
+If you are you going on a long camping road trip, being prepared and packing the right gear can make a big difference.
 In this post, we’ll share our recommended packing list, with details on our favorite items.

-Scroll down to get the printable packing list.
+Scroll down to get the printable camping road trip packing list.

 Our Big Road Trips

 So far, we’ve completed two epic road trips, one month each, through the National Parks.
 Our first road trip took us to about a dozen parks.
 We spent most of the month camping but tried to stay somewhere with a hot shower and wifi every four (or so) days.
 In the second road trip, we spent almost half of the time staying at friends’ houses, but we still had a two-week stint in the middle of the trip where we camped in National Parks.

 Note: We get most of our gear for camping from REI.
 Why?